international employment law firm alliance L&E Global

 New Developments

-Social issues such as the “#MeToo movement” and “Black Lives Matter (BLM)” also continue to change the landscape of employment law in Canada, with an increased emphasis on issues of discrimination and harassment (including sexual harassment).
+Greater awareness of social issues such as harassment (including sexual harassment) and anti-Black racism continues to change the landscape of employment law in Canada.
 Although Canadian jurisdictions have long had laws pertaining to discrimination and harassment, the number of claims now being made has increased significantly.
 This trend has led to a number of legal proceedings, including large class action lawsuits.
 Further, the continued trend toward workplace harassment legislation has dramatically increased the number of claims and investigations.
 Given that these claims are based on relatively new, untested legislation, the standards of conduct are still being developed by the litigation process, resulting in not only meritorious claims coming forward, but also a distinct trend of employees claiming harassment over what have traditionally been seen as normal management techniques and disciplinary measures, or simply in response to any critique of their work performance.

 Finally, like many other developed countries, a large portion of Canada’s workforce is reaching the age where people have traditionally chosen to retire.
 For a variety of reasons, many Canadians are opting to continue to work longer, creating new and complex issues for employers.
 These issues include structuring retirement packages, as well as terminating the employment of someone who is older, and consequently may have decades of tenure.
 Not only are the costs of terminating long service employees much higher, it often becomes a delicate balancing act when an employee’s age begins to affect their work, and the statutory prohibitions against age discrimination may then trigger accommodation requirements akin to those for employees with disabilities.